xyrise/gid/README.md

 ### Configuration

-To use gid, a configuration file located at `$HOME/.config/gid/configuration.gid` must be made.
+To use gid, a configuration file named `configuration.gid` must be made either in the same directory as the binary executable, or in the local `$HOME/.config/gid` directory.

 This configuration file has a very simple syntax, shown below.